jskhu/jskhu.github.io/_posts/2020-09-20-farthest-point-sampling.md

 ![temp](/images/fps/temp.png)

 In this picture, the red circles are the current sample point set, the blue circle is the current point `k` and the black line represents `temp[k]` or the shortest distance from the previous point set to the point `k`.
 If the shortest distance between the blue and red circles is smaller than the black line, `temp[k]` is updated.
-In this way, the next sampled point is always the point that is the farthest away from all the points in the current sampled point set.
+This way, the next sampled point is always the point that is the farthest away from all the points in the current sampled point set.

 Hopefully this clarifies how FPS works and how it is implemented in Pointnet++ and PV-RCNN.
 Thanks for reading!